uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_set_cls.rst

 ==============
 **[containers.concurrent_set]**

-``tbb::concurrent_set`` is a class template represents an unordered sequence of unique elements which supports concurrent insertion, lookup and traversal, but not concurrent erasure.
+``tbb::concurrent_set`` is a class template that represents an unordered sequence of unique elements.
+It supports concurrent insertion, lookup and traversal, but does not support concurrent erasure.

 Class Template Synopsis